last update:

 The first part of the inn’s name, ‘schinden’, translates into ‘maltreated’.
 The service and available food in this place were presumably of poor quality.
 But the inn was in a remote area, and the travellers had no other options except to spend the night in the open.

 The three men stayed in the inn and continued their journey the following morning.
-At lunchtime, they stopped in a settlement called Schettenbach at the edge of the Bohemian Forest.
+At lunchtime, they stopped in a settlement Kiechel called Schettenbach at the edge of the Bohemian Forest.

 The only place with a similar name is Schnaittenbach, northeast of Amberg.
 But the distance from Schnaittenbach to Přimda (the next destination) is about fifty kilometres.
 Even on horseback, this would have been too much to travel in an afternoon.
 Kiechel mentioned that the distance between the “Schindehitten” and Přimda was five miles (ca. 37 km).
 Schettenbach was, therefore, either another place closer to the Bohemian Forest that no longer exists or our traveller mistook the name.

 In the afternoon, the three men crossed through the Bohemian Forest, a heavily forested mountain range that has been a natural border between Bavaria (Germany) and Bohemia (Czech Republic) for centuries.
-The area where Samuel Kiechel and his two companions passed through is called Upper Palatine Forest today.
+The area where Samuel Kiechel and his two companions passed is now known as the Upper Palatinate Forest.

 A road through a forest with trees on all sides.

-Philipp Apian, the mathematician who made the “Bairische Landtaflen” (Bavarian regional maps)2, had drawn some preliminary sketches of the area along the Bohemian Forest.
+Philipp Apian, the mathematician who made the Bairische Landtaflen (Bavarian regional maps)1, also drew some sketch maps of the area along the Bohemian Forest.
 The sketches are not in the top-down view of his map but from a low-oblique angle.
 The area depicted is a short distance from where Samuel Kiechel passed through.
-The drawings show forested hills and mountains and some towns and villages.
+The drawings show forested hills and mountains, as well as some towns and villages.
 Even a few roads can be seen leading into the Forest.
 But the area is sparsely settled.

 The Bohemian Forest from the west, 1563